Most of us in the digital marketing game have had no formal education in SEO.

 You should also see whether those prospects match with your available, linkable assets.

-Knowing the difference between sign up for a full Monitor Backlinks account is necessary before pursuing a link prospect.
+Knowing the difference between a good and bad potential link is necessary before pursuing a link prospect.

 Look for Keyword Occurrences